aoterodelaroza/acpdb/README.md

 ~~~
 Insert a set with name `name.s` in the database with the given
 description.
 One or more literature references associated with the set
 can be given by either their key or numerical id.
+No properties are
+inserted for this set.

 ~~~
 INSERT SET name.s